smatzek/3DUnetCNN/README.md

 # 3D U-Net Convolution Neural Network with Keras

 ## Overview of tflmsv2 branch
-The changes in the tflmsv2 branch are generally consist of these items:
+The changes in the tflmsv2 branch from the original ellisdg repository generally consist of these items:
+1. Changes to this README to expand on setup and usage sections.
-1. Changes to the model to use tf.keras from TensorFlow and were originally made for use with TensorFlow 1.8.
+2. Changes to the model to use tf.keras from TensorFlow and were originally made for use with TensorFlow 1.8.
-2. Changes to use optionally use TensorFlow Large Model Support in IBM PowerAI, [IBM PowerAI documentation](https://www.ibm.com/support/knowledgecenter/SS5SF7_1.6.0/welcome/welcome.html).
+3. Changes to use optionally use TensorFlow Large Model Support in IBM PowerAI, [IBM PowerAI documentation](https://www.ibm.com/support/knowledgecenter/SS5SF7_1.6.0/welcome/welcome.html).
-3. Changes to allow command line specification of TensorFlow Large Model Support tuning parameters to train_isensee2017.py.
+4. Changes to allow command line specification of TensorFlow Large Model Support tuning parameters to train_isensee2017.py.
-4. Changes to optionally allow training the model in a multi-GPU distributed fashion using IBM Distributed Deep Learning.
+5. Changes to optionally allow training the model in a multi-GPU distributed fashion using IBM Distributed Deep Learning.
-5. Changes to optionally allow training the model in a multi-GPU distributed fashion using [Horovod](https://github.com/uber/horovod)
+6. Changes to optionally allow training the model in a multi-GPU distributed fashion using [Horovod](https://github.com/uber/horovod)
-6. Changes to enable CUDA profiling.
+7. Changes to enable CUDA profiling.

 ![Tumor Segmentation Example](doc/tumor_segmentation_illusatration.gif)
 ## Background